 • Operates an on farm butchery and bakery

-• Is an employer both on the farm outside Oswestry, Shropshire where we look after the land, animals, run courses and make pies, and in Hatfield, Herts for delivering into London and the SE
+• Is an employer both on the farm outside Oswestry, Shropshire where we look after the land, care for animals, run courses and make pies

 • Is a real working farm with free range animals

 The proceeds from these activities are re-invested by a Community Interest Company providing horticultural therapy projects for a wide range of local people.
 Engaged with local health authorities and local and regional HE colleges, the farm predominantly provides these projects to young adults with a wide range of learning difficulties and disabilities and adults with mental health issues.

 All funded through the sale of our #tastypies!

 As a participant in the Higher Level Environmental Stewardship scheme the farm is fully engaged with ‘Natural England’, an organisation promoting biodiversity and environmental awareness through modern farming practices.

 Volunteer accommodation is in a cosy upstairs room; the old Granary (sometimes used as a classroom in the case of inclement weather).

 A simple breakfast of porridge and fruit is provided and lunch is from the selection of our own meat/veggie pies and home grown veg/bread.
 Your evening meal is either communal in the house or if you'd prefer self-catered in a purpose kitted out kitchenette/dining room/tea break room/library (the Old Stable).
 We try to eat as much produce grown and reared on the farm as possible.
 If you need anything else we can take you to the local town of Oswestry, alternatively ingredients are available to buy from our own little farm shop.